hmakelin/gisnav/docs/vitepress/docs/raspberry-pi-pixhawk.md

 This page uses the below terminology:

 - **Simulation host**: Computer that hosts the HIL simulation world (Gazebo in this case)
 - **Development host**: Computer that optionally builds (potentially cross-platform) Docker images and hosts a private Docker registry for the Raspberry Pi 5 companion computer to pull (potentially non-distributable) Docker images from.
+Builds and uploads FCU firmware.

 ## Prerequisites